-vulnerability to predation.
+predation.
 Even though the proposed work is temporary, the effects could be longer-lasting if feeding or reproduction are impacted.

-The areas where authorized take of the Covered Species may occur include Permittee's ROW on SR 33 between PMs 21.8 and 39.8, as well as temporary construction easements directly adjacent to many of the culvert work areas (Project Area).
-Implementation of the Conditions of Approval outlined below will reduce the risk of construction personnel directly encountering individuals of the Covered Species, but the Covered Species are likely present within the Project Area.
+The areas where authorized take of the Covered Species may occur include Permittee's right of way on SR 33 between PMs 40.4 and 59.3 (Project Area).
+Implementation of the Conditions of Approval (outlined below) will reduce the risk of construction personnel encountering individuals, a reasonable likelihood remains that the Covered Species will be present within the Project Area.
 Burrow entrances were not observed in the Project Area during baseline surveys for this Project.
 However, individuals and sign of both Covered Species have been observed at several locations throughout the Project Area during biological surveys for this Project and in the past.

-Habitat conditions for Covered Species vary from high-quality native scrub habitat (dominated by allscale [Atriplex polycarpa] and bush seepweed [Sueda nigra]) in approximately 80% of the Project Area to marginal quality annual grassland and ruderal areas in approximately 10% of the Project Area.
-Oil production occurs adjacent to the highway ROW in approximately 10% of the Project Area (PM 28.13 to 28.88) with scattered patches of allscale scrub in these areas.
-Covered Species may occur throughout the Project Area, including in areas of bare ground and within oil fields, utilizing the various habitats for dispersal, cover, and/or foraging.
-The impacts to Covered Species will be directly adjacent to the existing two-lane highway (SR 33).
+Habitat conditions for Covered Species vary from high quality allscale scrub in the southern part of the Project Area (PM 40.4 to 42.45) to marginal quality annual grassland and agricultural fields in the northern part of the Project Area (approximately PM 54.5 to 59.3).
+Oil production and agricultural properties occur adjacent to highway right of way in the central part of the Project Area PM 42.45 to 54.5) with scattered patches of allscale scrub and annual grassland.
+Covered Species may occur throughout the Project Area, potentially including fallow agricultural fields, bare ground, and oil fields, utilizing the various habitats for dispersal, cover, and foraging.
+The impacts to Covered Species will be directly adjacent to the existing two-lane highway.
 Individuals of Covered Species may also be present in underground burrows not visible on the ground surface.
-Furthermore, burrow habitat is dynamic, and new burrows may be created in the Project Area by the time Covered Activities commence or during construction.
+Furthermore, burrow habitat is dynamic and new burrows may be created in the Project Area by the time Covered Activities commence.